 Horror is well placed to explore creativity, and the darkness of genius, because it is a profoundly postmodern form of literature.
 By placing a book centre stage, a horror tale yields a self-reflexive narrative.
 The physical book becomes the story, just as in 'Revelations in Black' where Larla's book acts as a guide to the narrator to tell him who he has to kill and how.

 Many thanks for reading this article.
-See you on Monday.
 The comments section is open!

-If you’ve enjoyed this review, you might be interested reading in my review of Watch the Girls by Jennifer Wolfe.
+If you’ve enjoyed this article, you might be interested reading in my review of Watch the Girls by Jennifer Wolfe.

 Or you might like to take a look at my article about eating and drinking in horror fiction (Food for Thought).